 There are various stories around the origins, all of which relate to the name.
 Kaiser is German for Emperor and Schmarrn is a colloquial expression for a mess or nonsense, often uttered in exasperation at some unfortunate situation.

-Anyway, the most common story is that Emperor Franz Joseph was out and about in the Alps and dropped into a farmhouse feeling a bit peckish…much to the surprise (and consternation) of the farmer.
+Anyway, the most common tale is that Emperor Franz Joseph was out and about in the Alps and dropped into a farmhouse feeling a bit peckish…much to the surprise (and consternation) of the farmer.

 And so a dish, legend, and name were born.